HINATAABE3/Frank-Ocean-Self-Control/README.md

-# Single Song Promotion
+# Frank Ocean, Self Control

-> Playlists more popular than albums
+> single from the song

 ## What is this?
 * A website to promote a single-song